AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/webhooks-updated.md

 ---
 # Webhooks

 A webhook is an HTTP call that is triggered by an event.
 You can use webhooks to activate instant trigger modules.
-Any application that is connected to the Internet and allows HTTP requests can send webhooks to Adobe Workfront Fusion.
+Any application that is connected to the Internet and allows HTTP requests can send webhooks to [!DNL Adobe Workfront Fusion].

 ## Access requirements